 Tokat F., Lehman J., Sezer E., Cetin E., Ince Ü., Durmaz E.

-• Anahtar Kelimeler: angiolymphoid hyperplasia with eosinophilia, Wilms tumor 1, GLUT1, hemangioma
+• Keywords: angiolymphoid hyperplasia with eosinophilia, Wilms tumor 1, GLUT1, hemangioma

 Background: Angiolymphoid hyperplasia with eosinophilia (ALHE) is a rare vascular proliferative disorder mainly located in the periauricular region.
 The etiopathogenesis of ALHE is unknown, and it is still controversial as to whether the entity represents a benign vascular neoplasm or an inflammatory process.